| November 27, 2004

 |

-she and the extended family, more children than we could count, met
+extended family, more children than we could count, met us, all

-us, all grinning.
-And yes, they had received the photos we’d mailed
+grinning.
+And yes, they had received the photos we’d mailed after

-after our last visit.
-We pulled out the extra photos we’d brought
+our last visit.
+We pulled out the extra photos we’d brought and

 |